Canada does not renounce the dispute for Marcelo Flores, Mexican U-20 national team

-The Arsenal forward does not rule out options and ensures that in due course he will choose the path that will help him in his development as a footballer
+The Arsenal forward does not rule out options and assures that in due course he will choose the path that will help him in his development as a footballer

 “Have they talked to you to play for Canada?”
 The Arsenal forward is asked.
 “Yes, they have told me to play for them,” acknowledges Marcelo Flores, in an interview with ESPN Digital.
 “I still have options,” is the answer given by the player who plays for the Mexican Under-20 team, on either side.